TerriaJS/terriajs/doc/contributing/development-environment.md

 The test suite is run by opening a web browser on [http://localhost:3002/SpecRunner.html](http://localhost:3002/SpecRunner.html).
 The source code for the specs is found in the `test/` directory.

-## Gulp Tasks
+## TerriaJS Gulp Tasks

-Run any of these tasks with `npm run gulp <task name>`:
+Run any of these tasks with `npm run gulp <task name>` from within the TerriaJS directory:

-TODO: separate TerriaMap tasks from TerriaJS tasks.

 * default - Invoked by running gulp without any arguments, this task invokes the `build` and `lint` tasks.
-* `build` - Builds a non-minified version of National Map AND Cesium, together in one JS file (called `public/build/ausglobe.js`).
-Only the parts of Cesium that we use (directly or indirectly) are pulled in.
-This task builds both the application and the specs.
+* `build` - Builds a non-minified version of the TerriaJS tests.
 This task may take 10 seconds or more, which is the main reason for the next task.
-* `watch` - Starts the same as `build` but then it stays running and watches for changes to any National Map, spec, or Cesium source file that was pulled in to `ausglobe.js`.
+* `watch` - Starts the same as `build` but then it stays running and watches for changes to any TerriaJS or Cesium source file that was pulled in to the build.
 When a change to any of these files is detected, a fast incremental build is automatically kicked off.
 The incremental build is much faster than the full rebuild because dependencies between source files are cached.
+* `release` - The same as `build` except that it also minifies the build tests.
+* `lint` - Runs ESLint on the files in the `lib` folder and reports any problems.
+The ESLint rules are defined in the `.eslintrc` file in the root directory of TerriaJS.
+A stricter set of rules is also find in the `.eslintrc` file in `lib/ReactViews`.
+* `docs` - Generates the user guide and reference documentation.
+The user guide is served at `http://localhost:3002/doc/guide/` and the reference documentation is at `http://localhost:3002/doc/reference/`.
+* `make-schema` - Generates JSONSchema for the TerriaJS [Initialization Files](../customizing/initialization-files.md) from the source code.
+The schema is written to `wwwroot/schema`.
+* `test` - Detects browsers available on the local system and launches the test suite in each.
+The results are reported on the command line.
+* `test-electron` - Runs the tests in Electron, a headless (no UI) Chrome-like browser.
+* `test-saucelabs` - Runs the tests on a bunch of browsers on [Sauce Labs](https://saucelabs.com/).
+You will need to [Set up Sauce Labs](setting-up-saucelabs.md).
+* `test-browserstack` - Runs the tests on a bunch of browsers on [BrowserStack](https://www.browserstack.com/).
+You will need to set up a BrowserStack account.

+See `gulpfile.js` for more gulp tasks.

+## TerriaMap Gulp Tasks

+Run any of these tasks with `npm run gulp <task name>` from within the TerriaMap directory:

+* default - Invoked by running gulp without any arguments, this task invokes the `build` and `lint` tasks.
+* `build` - Builds a non-minified version of TerriaMap, TerriaJS, Cesium, and all other dependencies, together in one JS file (called `wwwroot/build/TerriaMap.js`).
+Only the parts of TerriaJS and Cesium that we use (directly or indirectly) are pulled in.
+Web Workers, CSS, and other resources are also built by this task.
+This task may take 10 seconds or more, which is the main reason for the next task.
+* `watch` - Starts the same as `build` but then it stays running and watches for changes to any TerriaMap, TerriaJS, or Cesium resource.
+When a change to any of these files is detected, a fast incremental build is automatically kicked off.
+The incremental build is much faster than the full rebuild because dependencies between source files are cached.
-* `release` - The same as `build` except that it also minifies `ausglobe.js`.
+* `release` - The same as `build` except that it also minifies the built JavaScript files.
 This task should be used when building for production.
-* `build-app` - The same as `build`, except it builds just the app, not the specs.
-* `build-specs` - The same as `build`, except it builds just the specs, not the app.
-Note that the specs do not actually depending on the app, so there is no need to `build-app` if you're just iterating on the specs, even if you change app source files.
-* `watch-app` - Watches just the app for changes.
-* `watch-specs` - Watches just the specs for changes.
-* `release-app` - Does a release build of just the app.
-* `release-specs` - Does a release build of just the specs.
-* `lint` - Runs jshint on the files in the `src` folder and reports any problems.
-Our [.jshintrc](https://github.com/NICTA/nationalmap/blob/master/src/.jshintrc) file is mostly just copied from Cesium at the moment, so suggested changes are welcome.
+* `lint` - Runs ESLint on `index.js` and the files in the `lib` folder and reports any problems.
+The ESLint rules are defined in the `.eslintrc` file in the root directory of TerriaMap.
 * `docs` - Generates reference documentation for the files in the `src` folder.